 Copyright and Permissions Information for AMS Authors

 The AMS upholds very flexible copyright policies for the books and articles we publish.
 Although authors are encouraged to transfer copyright to the AMS, they may retain copyright to their AMS work by request.
 Information about copyright for authors of journal and proceedings articles can be found below; book authors may contact an AMS Acquisitions Editor with any questions they may have about copyright matters.

 Consent to Publish and Copyright Agreement

 Authors submitting papers to any AMS journal or proceedings volume must grant specific permission to publish their work (i.e., "consent to publish").
 This is a legal requirement that arises in part from provisions of U.S. copyright law.

 Authors may also choose to dedicate their work to the public domain 28 years following publication.
 For further information, see Section 6 in the Consent to Publish and Copyright Agreement Form.

 For articles that will appear exclusively in electronic format, the AMS will register copyright with the Library of Congress on behalf of the copyright holder.

 Creative Commons Licenses

-Articles published in an AMS “gold” open access journals, Proceedings of the AMS, Series B, or Transactions of the AMS, Series B, will be distributed under the terms of either the Creative Commons Attribution-Noncommercial License (CC-BY-NC) or the Creative Commons Attribution License (CC-BY).
+Articles published in the following AMS “gold” open access journals, Proceedings of the AMS, Series B, or Transactions of the AMS, Series B, will be distributed under the terms of either the Creative Commons Attribution-Noncommercial License (CC-BY-NC) or the Creative Commons Attribution License (CC-BY).
 Authors are required to select a license before an article moves into the production stage.
 Authors retain copyright to their articles under both CC-BY-NC and CC-BY.

 Permissions Information for Authors